makker-nl/vagrant-ol-kubernetes/README.md

 * Add Oracle to sudoers so he can perform admin tasks
 * Grant/Change owner /app to oracle:oinstall
 * Create /app/opensource for oracle:oinstall

+## Take Snapshots
+The (Windows) script [takesnapshots.cmd](takesnapshots.cmd) creates a current snapshot for each of the VMs (kubemaster-1, kubeworker-1, and kubeworker-2.).
+The snapshots are indicated by the current date.